MonkeManX/monkemanx.github.io/content/tangled_thoughts/Highlander.md

 </figure>
 {{< /rawhtml >}}

-*Highlander (1986)* is a great movie with many action scenes and sword fights.
-It has some cool shots, a neat story, and is definitely not your standard action flick: 7/10.
+Highlander (1986): People club their heads in with swords throughout time.
+Some cool shots, neat story, and not your standard action flick.
+7/10.